hamannkd-48/kennyhamann.portfolio/README.md

 Welcome to my personal site.
 All graphic design work that is advertised is my own.

-# If You're Seeing This On The Web, LET ME KNOW it's an error
+# If You're Seeing This On The Web, LET ME KNOW: it's an error

 Live Site: https://www.hamann.earth